krishnakanthb13/amplenote-plugins/graphingutility/Graph Utility.md

 - `Graph Utility: Viewer!`

     - Do not want to download the data or create unnecessary duplication of data, best is to use this option.
 Upon selecting, this inserts a HTML embed into your current Note from you selected it.
 In which you will have options to play around.

+    - For Row wise data, use Transposed Option in the table Selection dropdown.

+    - To Save the Graph, right click on the image and click on `Save Image as..` or  `Copy Image`.

 - `Graph Utility: Update Viewer!`